Minh877/Cho-Tot-Motorbike/2024/Churn prediction/README.md

 > Build a model to predict whether customers will churn or continue to use the service.

 **Models:**
-> Logistic Regression, Random Forest, KNN, SVM
+> Logistic Regression, Decision Tree, Random Forest, KNN, SVM